 National Snapshot of NHD

 A national snapshot of the entire High Resolution NHD from February 2015 is now available in a file geodatabase.
 Anyone is welcome to give it a try and give us feedback.
-It is a large download (10 GB), and we advise using an ftp client such as FileZilla, which allows you to resume a transfer in case of a failure.
+It is a large download (10 GB), and we advise using ftp client software, which allows you to resume a transfer in case of a failure.
+Examples of such software include WinSCP, CyberDuck, and FileZilla.
+(The use of firm, trade, or brand names is for identification purposes only and does not constitute endorsement by the U.S. Geological Survey.
+The names mentioned in this document may be trademarks or registered trademarks of their respective trademark owners.
+Use appropriate caution when downloading and installing software from the Internet.)
 This file geodatabase includes just the basic NHD feature classes and tables in a slightly modified data model.
 It is available for download here.
 Note the USGS does not currently provide a national snapshot such as this on a regular basis.
 Please provide feedback via email to firstname.lastname@example.org on whether this type of national database would be useful to you, in addition to the current subregion (4-digit HUC), subbasin (8-digit HUC), and state downloads.

 There are Five ways to access the data.
 These methods are based on the organization of hydrographic data into hydrologic units.
 These are drainage areas nested in a four-level hierarchy with a 2-digit identifier for each level.